 Directions:

-- Simmer all ingredients in a double boiler or saucepan, just until beeswax and coconut oil is melted.
+- Simmer all ingredients in a double boiler or saucepan, just until beeswax and coconut oil are melted.

 - Add 1 teaspoon of Vitamin E oil (natural source).

-- Pour the mixture into 1/2 pint glass jar.
+- Pour the mixture into a 1/2 pint glass jar.

 This herbal salve for livestock will keep for 1 year if kept in a cool, dry place.